KellynCodes/aies/README.md

 In the SCSS directory, you will find the ng-material and utils folders.

 The ng-material folder is where the Angular theming system is configured, and the utils folder is where I have defined many utility CSS classes.

+## 6. Feature improvement if time permit.

+- Add smooth angular animation to the sidebar toggle.
+- Make the graph interactive and more like what is on the design